 Using advanced search will allow you to easily construct complex queries, increase the number of results displayed on a page, or change the content that will display first in your search results.

-1. Click the Advanced Search link on the Encyclopædia Britannica Reference Center home page or from the top of any Reference Center article page.
-Note: The Advanced Search feature is not available in the Britannica Online for Kids section.
+1. Click the Advanced Search link from the home page or from the top of any article or browse page.

 2. Enter words in as many search fields in whatever combination necessary to create your query.

 3. If you'd like to change the number of results, use the menu on the right.